 - Work with the Catholic and secular media to publicize local events related to CRS and to ensure coverage of CRS’ emergency and development work to increase awareness of and participation in the work of CRS in the diocese.

-- Develop, manage, or coordinate with a diocesan legislative network to involve Catholics in advocacy on behalf of issues of concern to the people CRS serves, and to implement CRS campaigns (such as the Africa Campaign).
+- Develop, manage, or coordinate with a diocesan legislative network to involve Catholics in advocacy on behalf of issues of concern to the people CRS serves, and to implement CRS initiatives, such as Catholics Confront Global Poverty.

 - Manage, evaluate and promote diocesan participation in all four elements of the CRS Rice Bowl program (prayer, fasting, learning, and giving), ensure accurate ordering for good stewardship, and oversee the granting of local funds (25%).